 The two primary organic constituents in wastewater used in determining applicability and sizing of AdvanTex Treatment Systems are biochemical oxygen demand (BOD5) and total suspended solids (TSS).
 These constituents are typically quantified either in raw wastewater or after the primary treatment stage.
 In order to determine the waste load to the AdvanTex Treatment System, it is necessary to determine the constituent concentrations after primary treatment.
 These constituent concentrations are referred to as primary-treated effluent throughout this document, and all percent reduction estimates are calculated relative to these concentrations.
 If these constituents are provided as raw wastewater values, it is the responsibility of the designer to determine the appropriate primary treatment requirements to achieve the primary-treated effluent values used in the design.
-Industry experts typically estimate that appropriate primary treatment (see Appendix A for primary tank sizing recommendations) will provide 50% reduction of BOD5 (down to a minimum of 150 mg/L) and 90% reduction of TSS (down to a minimum of 50 mg/L).
+Industry experts typically estimate that appropriate primary treatment (see Appendix A for primary tank sizing recommendations) will provide 50% reduction of BOD5 (down to a minimum of 150 mg/L).